robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 must be “web scale.”
-There are several models of concurrency, each with their own pros and cons, in this article I present a composable alternative to the widespread non-blocking model of concurrency, which generally uses [Continuation-Passing style][cps], where each computation accepts a “continuation” or “callback,” instead of returning the result of the computation to the caller.
+There are several models of concurrency, each with their own pros and cons, in this article I present a composable alternative to the widespread non-blocking model of concurrency, which generally uses [Continuation-Passing style][cps] where each computation accepts a “continuation” or “callback,” instead of returning the result of the computation to the caller.

-However, in a language where some computations return a value to the caller, and some take a continuation as an argument, we can't really apply our well-established and general compositional operators, such as [function composition][], because the rules they rely on have been broken.
-This is why, in platforms like Node.js, code quickly descends into callback-hell and spaghetti of callsite-specific functionality — we lose all of the organisational patterns we are used to.
+In a language where some computations return a value to the caller and some take a continuation as an argument, we can't really apply our well-established and general compositional operators, such as [function composition][], because the rules they rely on have been broken.
+This is why quickly descends into callback-hell and spaghetti of callsite-specific functionality — we lose all of the organisational patterns we are used to.

 None the less, it is possible for a non-blocking function to return the result to its caller **even thought it still doesn't know what the